-The U.S. Embassy Small Grants Program Competition
+The U.S. Embassy and Consulate Krakow Small Grants Program Competition

 Activities that are typically funded include, but are not limited to:

-- youth engagement, leadership, and education programs
+- youth engagement, education, and leadership-building programs

 - conferences, workshops, forums, panel discussions, and master classes on American themes or issues of mutual interest mentioned in the above goals of the Program